LoscoX/Zuldesi/Documentation.md

 ## Project roles
-  - LoscoX as level designer
+  - LoscoX as Level designer
-  - ardu2 as Gui designer
+  - ardu2 as GUI designer
   - Davide as Game designer
-  - Gabriel Preite as checkpoint designer
+  - Gabriel Preite as Checkpoint designer